 Beginning July 1, 2005, the surviving spouse of a service member killed on active duty has an extended eligibility for education benefits of up to 20 years after the date of the member's death.
 Surviving spouses of military retirees or veterans who die of service-connected causes have 10 years after the member's death to use their education benefits.
 Children are normally eligible to receive educational benefits between their 18th and 26th birthdays.
 The current monthly education benefit is $915 a month per recipient for full time attendance at an educational facility.
 The education benefit has been increased from time to time but is not automatically adjusted annually for cost of living increases.
 The most recent rate information is available on the VA website.

-Children of active duty service members who died on active duty since September 11, 2001 now have a new education benefit.
-The "Marine Gunnery Sergeant John David Fry" Scholarship was included in the final 2009 Supplemental Appropriations bill.
+Children of active duty service members who died on active duty since September 11, 2001 are eligible for the "Marine Gunnery Sergeant John David Fry" Scholarship, included in the final 2009 Supplemental Appropriations bill.
 The scholarship expands the current GI Bill education benefit to cover the full cost of a college education for all children of fallen service members.

 - Amends GI Bill, so that children of active duty service members who have died on active duty since 9-11-01 qualify for the education benefit